Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

 \section{Proposed Method}

-In this section, we introduce the multiscale global and regional feature learning network (MGRNet), the handwritten signature verification method proposed in this study.
-We begin by providing an overview of the overall architecture of MGRNet.
-Subsequently, we provide a detailed explanation of the proposed network structure.
+In this section, we introduce the MultiScale Signature feature learning Network (MS-SigNet), the handwritten signature verification method proposed in this study.
 Additionally, we introduce a novel metric learning loss called co-tuplet loss, which aims to improve the discriminative capability of the learned features for signature verification.
 Finally, we elaborate on the decision-making process in our signature verification system.